 2. Day out at Land’s End

-Land’s End is so much more than just a jut along the coast line – the landmark offers five attractions alongside the spectacular coastal paths.
+Land’s End is so much more than just a jut along the England coast line – the landmark offers five attractions alongside the spectacular coastal paths.
 Of course, I recommend a leisurely stroll around the perimeter!
-Do bring a camera because the view is stunning.
+Bring a camera because the view is stunning.

 This is the most southerly point in England, and where you’ll end the famous ‘John O’Groats to Land’s End’ bike ride.
 The furthest distance you can travel in the UK.

 If you’re visiting Land’s End between Easter and November, fill up your day’s itinerary with a visit to the Greeb Farm.
 Piglets and llamas are the highlights of this hundreds-years-old farmstead.
-I’m sure you’ll appreciate the great craftwork too.
+As well as the English animals I’m sure you’ll appreciate the great craftwork too.

 For more daring and adventurous entertainment, there’s the sensory film experience that follows the eyes of Robinson Crusoe.
 As if shipwrecks and pirates aren’t exciting enough, the family-appropriate Arthur’s Quest will embroil you in local myths and interactive effects.